-Finally, we analyzed if we find similar effects of an increased activity duration (AD) across the user segments of less active and higher active users.
-Interestingly, the analysis showed that a significant increase in activity durations can be observed both for low and high activity groups, with $p<0.001$ according to Mann-Whitney U tests, although with small effect sizes (Cliff's delta $<0.01$).
+Finally, we analyzed if we find similar effects of an increased \textbf{activity duration} (\textbf{AD}) across the user segments of less active and higher active users.
+Interestingly, the analysis showed that a significant increase in activity durations can be observed both for low and high activity groups (a relative growth of 1.81\,\% and 2.71\,\%, respectively), with $p<0.001$ and $p<0.05$ according to Mann-Whitney U tests, although with small effect sizes (Cliff's delta $<0.01$; low: one-sided $95$\,\% CI for Cliff's delta lower bound $=0.002$ and high: lower bound $=0.0005$), indicating at least modest practical effects during the observation period.
 The activity durations of the medium group was however not significantly affected in the personalization group.\footnote{A visualization of the distribution of activity durations of users per activity level can be found in the appendix in Figure~\ref{fig:ad}.} Further investigations are needed in the future regarding this inconsistency of effects across user groups.

 \paragraph{Summary} Putting the click behavior and reading statistics together, we derive the following two main conclusions from our analyses: \begin{itemize} \item \textit{Personalization can help users identify relevant content more quickly}.
 Readers in the personalization group generate fewer impressions, i.e., they have to scroll down less to find relevant content, and the CTR is overall higher in the treatment group.
 The increased CTR values can be observed for users with different activity levels. \item \textit{With personalized recommendations, users explore more articles}.
 This is evidenced by the increased average clicks per user in the treatment group. \end{itemize}